The Best Cash Back Credit Cards in Canada 2023

 • No fee, no interest financing available

-Without a doubt, the Triangle World Elite Mastercard is the best cash back rewards card for roadside assistance.
-That’s because Canadian Tire’s gold roadside assistance plan comes with 24/7 service, 5 service calls a year, tows up to 200 kilometres, and more.
+One often overlooked benefit is roadside assistance.
+With this service, you can help if you ever have car issues at home or on the road.
+With the Triangle World Elite Mastercard, you get Canadian Tire’s gold roadside assistance plan for free.
+It comes with 24/7 service, five service calls a year, tows up to 200 kilometres, and more.

 How do cash back credit cards work?

 How much you’ll get depends on the earn rate of the card.
-All cash back credit cards have a base earn rate, but most of them also give you an accelerated earn rate on select categories.
-For example, you might earn 5% cash back on grocery purchases, but 1% on everything else.
+All cash back credit cards have a base earn rate, but most also give you an accelerated earn rate on select categories.
+For example, you might earn 5% cash back on grocery purchases but 1% on everything else.

-Generally speaking, you want to choose a cash back credit card that lines up with your spending.
+Generally, you want to choose a cash back credit card that aligns with your spending.
 For example, if you do the majority of your spending on gas and transit, then pick a card that gives you a high return on those categories.

-How do cash back credit card earn rates work?
+How do cash back credit card earning rates work?

-Every cash back card has different earn rates.
+Every cash back card has different earning rates.
 Generally speaking, they can be broken down into two categories:

 • Accelerated earn rate – This is where you’ll earn additional cash back on select categories.